protocol/launchpad/content/en/resources/github-guide/index.md

 Adding a new file is simple in the Github CLI.
 You can test this out in the fork you created.
 Lets add a new Dev Tool (any project or company you know of in PLN) to the Dev Tools section!
  ![Forks](forkfile-1.png)

-* First, remember to sync with the main branch!
+* First, remember to sync with the original repo!
  ![Forks](fork-3.png)

 * Now, you can navigate into `/content/en/curriculum/dev-tools` and click **Add file**.
 From here you can add a new markdown file (like `spice.md`) about the Dev Tool you know about.